EMMMABK/Employee-Performance-Evaluation-System/README.md

 ## Weekly Meeting Documentation
 Weekly meeting summaries and action items can be found in the [Google Docs link](https://docs.google.com/document/d/1E4ld5ssIVgZshUG-lhLDjgzNAuSk3Rkg3Ik92CVwCgI/edit?usp=sharing).

-## Commit History
-The commit history has been tracked and is available in the GitHub repository.
-Commits started more than 3 weeks before the submission date to ensure proper version control and collaboration.

 ## OOP Concepts and questions